sarven/unit-testing-tips/README.md

 ## Author
 :construction_worker: **Kamil Ruczyński**

 **Twitter:** [https://twitter.com/Sarvendev](https://twitter.com/Sarvendev)
 **Blog:** [https://sarvendev.com/](https://sarvendev.com/)
 **LinkedIn:** [https://www.linkedin.com/in/kamilruczynski/](https://www.linkedin.com/in/kamilruczynski/)

 I have a lot of plans to write more about good practices, not only regarding unit tests, but also other levels of tests.
 Of course, it requires a lot of time, so if you want to motivate me please give a star to this repository and follow me on Twitter and Github to be up-to-date with all updates.

+If you have any improvement ideas or a topic to write about, feel free to prepare a pull request or just let me know.

 ## Test doubles